deniscostadsc/crypto-study/introduction.md

                            +-----+
 ```

+This fluxogram above, shows Alice, sending a message "X" to Bob over an
+insecure channel.
+On the botton we can see Eve tht got the message "Y", which
-On the "e" and "d" block we have encryption and decryption functions,
+is the cyphertext for "X".
+On the "e" and "d" blocks we have encryption and
+decryption functions, respectively.

+### Public crypto algorithms x Secret crypto algorithms

-respectively.
-It could be intuitive to think that is a good idea to keep these
+It could be intuitive to think that is a good idea to keep these functions
-function secret, and that was a common sense years ago.
+secret, and that was a common sense years ago.

-    In practice: Never use an untested (non-public) crypto algorithm!
+    In practice: Never use an crypto algorithms that wasn't heavily tested or
+    in not public.

 ## Substitution cipher